 - Communicate any accommodations concerns or needed adjustments in a timely manner with the disability coordinator directly including but not limited to service cancellations.

-Follow the checklist below for best results:
+Follow the steps in the checklist below for best results:

-Accommodations for Testing may include the following
+Academic Adjustments for Testing may include the following

 - Extended time for testing